peterhinch/micropython-mqtt/mqtt_as/README.md

 The module is too large to compile on the ESP8266.
 It must either be cross compiled or (preferably) built as frozen bytecode: copy `mqtt_as.py` to `esp8266/modules` in the source tree, build and deploy.
-Copy `config.py` to the filesystem for convenience.
+Copy `mqtt_local.py` to the filesystem for ease of making changes.

 On other platforms simply copy the Python source to the filesystem (items 1 and 2 above as a minimum).